1928 United States presidential election in California

 The 1928 United States presidential election in California took place on November 6, 1928, as part of the 1928 United States presidential election.
 State voters chose 13 representatives, or electors, to the Electoral College, who voted for president and vice president.

 California voted for the Republican nominee, former Commerce Secretary Herbert Hoover, in a landslide over the Democratic nominee, New York Governor Al Smith.
 This was also the first election in California where the winning candidate received over 1 million votes.
 This also remains the last time that a Republican got more than 60% of the vote in California.

 This was the last time until 1952 that a Republican presidential nominee carried California.
 After this election, no Republican candidate would win Plumas County again until 1980, and no Republican would carry Fresno County, Kings County, Lassen County, Madera County, and Solano County again until 1972.

+Smith won in a few unionized mining/logging counties in the Sierras, and the substantially Catholic (Irish and Italian) city of San Francisco.
+Hoover’s largest victories in California were scored in Southern California (largely settled from the white, Protestant Lower Midwest).